goauthentik/authentik/website/blog/2023-11-1-happy-birthday-to-us/item.md

 ### A year flies when you’re having fun

 A lot happens in a year.
-We are, just this week, celebrating our 1st full year as an incorporated company.
+This week we are celebrating our 1st full year as an incorporated company.
 The past year was focused on Jens settling into his role as CTO, hiring the team, pulling us all together to keep releasing new features, and learning the joy of pre-sales work and calls with customers.
 (Hint: he’d rather be coding!)

 Once you get to know Jens, you won’t be surprised to his answer about what he was most looked forward to about building up a team and a company and further building out the product: